Skip to main content

 While this sounds simple, any action to transfer an asset outside your estate may still have tax consequences, and you should take legal advice.
 You must seek appropriate advice before trying to do this.

-If you need advice on any of the points raised in this article or our previous article, please feel free to contact Private Client Solicitor James McMullan, who will be happy to help.
+If you need advice on any of the points raised in this article or our previous contested will article, contact Private Client Solicitor James McMullan.

 Note: This is not legal advice; it provides information of general interest about current legal issues.